Publishing your Jekyll blog to AWS S3 and Cloudfront invalidation using Travis CI

 .
 Here you will find an area called Environment Variables.

-Here add your AWS Access Key, AWS Secret Key, S3 Bucket Region and your AWS Cloudfront Distribution Id for Cloudfront.
-This can be found in the General tab in your AWS Cloudfront distribution dashboard.
+Here add your AWS Access Key, AWS Secret Key, S3 Bucket Region

 It is important to name these exactly like so